Home » Posts tagged 'alasdair macleod'

 Inflation, recession, and declining US hegemony

-In the distant future, we might look back on 2022 and 2023 as pivotal years.
+Inflation, recession, and declining US hegemony In the distant future, we might look back on 2022 and 2023 as pivotal years.
 So far, we have seen the conflict between America and the two Asian hegemons emerge into the open, leading to a self-inflicted energy crisis on the western alliance.
-The forty-year trend of declining interest rates has ended, replaced by a new rising trend the full consequences and duration of which are as yet unknown.
+The forty-year trend of declining interest […]

 Geopolitics: the world is splitting into two

-While we are being distracted by Ukraine, President Putin has advanced his geopolitical goals materially.
+Geopolitics: the world is splitting into two While we are being distracted by Ukraine, President Putin has advanced his geopolitical goals materially.
 Aided and abetted by President Xi, Putin is taking the Asian continent into his control.
 That mission is well on its way to being achieved.
-He now awaits the winter months to finally force the EU to reject America’s hegemony.
-Only then, will the western end of the Eurasian continent be truly free of American interference.
+He now awaits the winter months to finally […]

 The evolution of credit

-After fifty-one years from the end of the Bretton Woods Agreement, the system of fiat currencies appears to be moving towards a crisis point for the US dollar as the international currency.
-The battle over global energy, commodity, and grain supplies is the continuation of an intensifying financial war between the dollar and the renminbi and rouble.
+The evolution of credit After fifty-one years from the end of the Bretton Woods Agreement, the system of fiat currencies appears to be moving towards a crisis point for the US dollar as the international currency.
+The battle over global energy, commodity, and grain supplies is the continuation of an intensifying financial war between the […]

 When normality is exposed as a Ponzi